benbucksch/sasl-passkey/draft-bucksch-sasl-passkey.md

 ## Initial Auth using Passkey

-1. The authenticating application has the target server hostname and authentication identity (e.g. username or email address) configured.
+1. The authenticating application has the target server hostname and authorization identity (e.g. username or email address) configured.
+SASL `PASSKEY` mechanism supports authenticating as one identity and then (optionally) authorizing as another.

 If the target server is an IMAP server, the username is the email address.
 If the target server is an XMPP server, the username is the
 XMPP address of the user.